Concussion: Return-to-school

 The resumption of low-risk school activities should begin as soon as the student feels ready and has completed an initial period of cognitive rest of no more than 24–48 hours following the acute injury.
 Long absences from school are not suggested, however; the return to school should be gradual and step-wise.
 Prolonged complete mental or physical rest (beyond 24–48 hours after the accident that lead to the concussion) may worsen outcomes, however, rushing back to full school work load before the person is ready, has also been associated with longer-lasting symptoms and an extended recovery time.
 Students with a suspected concussion are required to see a doctor for an initial medical assessment and for suggestions on recovery, however, medical clearance is not required for a student to return to school.
 Since students may appear 'normal', continuing education of relevant school personnel may be needed to ensure appropriate accommodations are made such as part-days and extended deadlines.
 Accommodations should be based on the monitoring of symptoms that are present during the return-to-school transition including headaches, dizziness, vision problems, memory loss, difficulty concentrating, and abnormal behavior.
 Students must have completely resumed their school activities (without requiring concussion-related academic supports) before returning to full-contact or competitive sports.

 Return-to-sport

-For persons participating in athletics, it is suggested that participants progress through a series of graded steps.
+For people participating in athletics, it is suggested that participants progress through a series of graded steps.
 These steps include: